 Figure 1-2 illustrates the block diagram of the UPS module.
-The UPS may be connected in split bypass (where the bypass is supplied by a separate mains input source) or common input configuration.
-In the split bypass configuration, the static bypass and maintenance bypass share the same independent bypass power supply.
-Where a separate power source is not available, the input supply connections of the bypass input switch (Q2) and rectifier input switch (Q1) should be linked together (these terminals are linked before delivery) so that the bypass input and rectifier input use mains power from the same source.
+The UPShas inbuilt input isolation transformer.
+The input supply connections of the bypass input switch (Q2) and rectifier input switch (Q1) are linked together so that the bypass input and rectifier input use mains power from the same source.